A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Inductive Characterization of Strong Normalization

-\begin{example} Consider again term $t$ of Ex.~\ref{e:one}.
-If the third form in the grammar of $\whcbnc$ was disallowed, then it would not be possible to write $t$ as $\ctxtapp\whcbnc r$, with $r$ a restricted redex.
-In that case, the reduction strategy associated with $\isn\db$ would consider $t$ as a weak-head normal form, and start reducing the subterms of $t$, including $\gap I I z I$.
-Now, the latter would eventually reach $I$ and suddenly the whole term $t' = \gap{\gap{x_1}{x_2}{y_1}{I}} {x_3} y {r'}$ would be a weak-head redex again: the typical separation between an initial weak-head reduction phase and a later internal reduction phase, as it is the case in the $\lambda$-calculus, would be lost in our framework.
-This is a subtle point due to the \emph{distant} character of rule $\db$ which explains the complexity of Def.~\ref{def:weak-head}. \end{example}
+\begin{rem} Consider again the term $t = \gap{\gap{x_1}{x_2}{y_1}{\gap {\gap \id \id z z} z \id}} {x_3} y {\gap \id \id z z}$ in \autoref{e:one}.
+As we explained before, if the form $\gap \nl u x \lrc$ of the grammar of $\lrc$ was disallowed, then it would not be possible to decompose $t$ as $\ctx\lrc r$, with $r$ a restricted $\dbeta$-redex.
+Moreover, the reduction strategy associated with the intended definition of $\isn\djn$ would consider $t$ as a left-right normal form, and start reducing the subterms of $t$, including $\gap \id \id z \id $.
+Now, this latter (\emph{internal}) subterm would eventually reach $\id$ and suddenly the whole term $t' = \gap{\gap{x_1}{x_2}{y_1}{\id}} {x_3} y {r'}$ would become an \emph{external} left-right redex: the typical separation between an initial external reduction phase followed by an internal reduction phase ---like in the \textlambda-calculus--- would be lost in our framework.
+This point, due to the \emph{distant} character of rule $\dbeta$, explains the subtlety of the upcoming \autoref{d:isn}. \end{rem}